neelgandhi108/Chess-Tournament-Dartmouth/README.md

 # Chess-Tournament-Dartmouth

 This project was developed for chess tournment held at Dartmouth College.
-Algorithm was developed using Minmax,Alpha-beta pruning,Quiescence search and stockfish.Training took about 10-12 hours of training to reduce loss function.The project was developed out of curiosity and if you find it help please star the repository.
+Algorithm was developed using Minmax,Alpha-beta pruning,Quiescence search and stockfish.Training took about 10-12 hours of training to reduce loss function.The project was developed out of curiosity and if you find it helpful please star the repository.

 ## Installation
 ## Libraries